Welcome to today's edition of the Rush 24-7 podcast.

 They're less interested in reality than in the perception, because they think the perception determines reality.

-And the and yeah, and they and that and that's that's at some point they thought this was the kind of thing that you wanted to get the president of the United States involved in.
+And yeah, and that's, at some point, they thought this was the kind of thing that you wanted to get the president of the United States involved in, that you would stand him there in the Rose Garden next to these two guys.

-Um again, it's fascinating.
+Again, it's fascinating.

-They the White House spinners have lately been leaking the Obama doctrine to the papers.
+The White House spinners have lately been leaking the Obama doctrine to the papers.

-Politico uh did a big story about this.
+Politico did a big story about this.

-And the Obama doctrine, which none of us have really managed to put into words, but the White House aides, the the spinners and consultants and the people who surround this president say the the Obama doctrine is quote, don't do stupid and I can't actually say the last word on air.
+And the Obama doctrine, which none of us have really managed to put into words, but the White House aides, the spinners and consultants and the people who surround this president say the Obama doctrine is, quote, don't do stupid.

 It's four letters.